 The art of the dinner party

-As I type that statement ..
-I sit back & wonder.. do I feel like I've somehow missed out?
+To date, my life hasn't been one in which dinner parties have been a staple.
+As I type that statement, I sit back and wonder.
+Do I feel like I've somehow missed out?

 I had dessert.

-This time I didn't want the same-old ..
-I wanted a challenge.
+This time I didn't want the same-old, I wanted a challenge.

-Dessert idea .. check!
+Dessert idea, check!

-It was as tasty as the magazine picture is stunning.. the tang of the lemony yogurt against the sweetness of the mango .. pistachios added crunch and complexity to the taste
+It was as tasty as the magazine picture is stunning.
+The tang of the lemony yogurt against the sweetness of the mango, pistachios added crunch and complexity to the taste

 When it came time to go

-“Please .. take the rest home with you..
-I can't have it in the house; it's too good”
+“Please, take the rest home with you.
+I can't have it in the house; it's too good.”

-“Oh contraire .. yes you can .. it's yogurt .. with fruit .. plus .. there's a very nice spot right there in your freezer.'”
+“Oh, contraire, yes, you can!
+It's yogurt with fruit, plus there's a very nice spot right there in your freezer.'”

 The dessert go-to list has now increased by one

-Note to self .. practice the art of dinner parties.. no matter which side of the invite you happen to be on.
-They sure can be a good thing.
+Note to self, practice the art of dinner parties.
+No matter which side of the invite you happen to be on.
+They're a very happy thing.

 ~ Adapted from Food & Wine

 Lemony Frozen-Yogurt Terrine with Blueberries and Mango

 - 1 quart Greek yogurt

-- 3/4 cup fresh lemon juice
+- ¾ cup lemon juice (fresh is best)

-- 1 teaspoon kosher salt
+- 1 tsp kosher salt

-- 1/4 cup honey
+- ¼ cup honey

-- 2 tablespoons heavy cream
+- 2 Tbsp heavy cream

-- 1/2 pint blueberries 1 cup
+- 1 cup blueberries,

-- 1/4 cup unsalted pistachios
+- ¼ cup unsalted pistachios, chopped

 - Transfer to an ice cream maker and freeze according to the manufacturer's instructions; the yogurt should be frozen but still spreadable.

-- Meanwhile, in a food processor, combine the mangoes, honey and cream and puree until smooth.
+- Meanwhile, in a food processor, combine the mangoes, honey, and cream and puree until smooth.
 Transfer half of the mango puree to a bowl and refrigerate.